rebminso/PlantChimera/README.md

 ## 7. How to run get_paralogues.R Rscript to get paralogue gene:

-To retrieve paralogue genes of Ensembl plants, you can find the dataset names in the provided `ensembl_plants_dataset_names.txt` file.
+To retrieve paralogue genes of Ensembl plants, you can find the dataset names in the provided `ensembl_plants_dataset.txt` file.

 ### Instructions
 1. Open the `ensembl_plants_dataset.txt` file to identify the appropriate Ensembl dataset name for your plant of interest.